Miroka96/distributed-flink-test/discussion/discussion.md

 by flink.
 In all. tasks each instance runs with a similar amount of data, only in one case when computing the distinct lte towers, on instance does not produce any results.

+On cluster:
+Unfortunately we could not get the Flink Dashboard to submit the task correctly.
+I did execute, however, the execution differed from the usual one.
+We suspect that it had something to do with batch vs. stream processing and that because of some dependency Flink thought it would be a stream processing job.
+Unfortunately, we could not narrow it down more.
+Ironically, flink run kmeans.jar worked locally with the same jar file, also showing the correct execution plan in the dashboard.